Featured Marine Life

 Green Sea Turtle

-Often recognized by its smooth shell, rounded face, and calm grazing behavior.
-A classic Cozumel turtle encounter.
+Recognized by a smooth shell, round face, and calm grazing behavior.
+A classic Cozumel turtle.

 Hawksbill Sea Turtle close-up showing its distinctive beak